ThePension/StashRoom/QUICKSTART.md

 This will:
 1. Build the Rust backend
 2. Start the Vite development server
-3. Open the Kite application window
+3. Open the StashRoom application window

 First launch may take a few minutes to compile Rust dependencies.